Fort White - Things to Do

 Wildlife viewing is most productive along the marked trails that loop through the sandhills and along the floodplain of the Santa Fe River.
 Look for gopher tortoises and southern fox squirrels in the oak and pine dominated sandhills.
 Barred owls, red shouldered hawks and migratory warblers frequent the cypress, gum and red maples found in the floodplain forest.
 Visit the Wildlife for more details.

 Hiking and Biking

 Hikers may follow miles of marked trails through the upland sandhills community and forested floodplain of the Santa Fe River.
 Bicycles may only be ridden on well-defined roads, trails and firebreaks.
 Find trailheads and parking along N.E.
 2nd way and N.E.
 130th Place.
-From the latter, a new 0.5-mile long shady trail travels north through hammock and floodplain habitats to the Santa Fe River.
+From the latter, the new 0.5-mile long Oasis trail travels north through hammock and floodplain habitats to the Santa Fe River.

 Paddling on the spring-fed Santa Fe River can be enjoyable all year, but water levels vary depending on rainfall.
 The river is a popular paddling route suitable for beginners.
 There are many public boat ramps and canoe launches along its journey through surrounding counties.
+The county boat ramp is temporarily closed.
 At the WEA, river access for canoes and kayaks is available near the parking area close to the river on NE 2nd Way.